Tulipfresco2023-2025

 In these years I sometimes painted from photographs.
 On a personal note, probably embarrassing but nonetheless true, when my father was lost at sea; when there was an investigation I looked through his photographs for clues but nothing was found, no body or note, just pictures of flowers; a wedding, children, sunsets and so on.
 It occurred to me then that there were no formal differences between these and other pictures.
 They were something like stock images.
 I continued to make paintings from these pictures, sent them to Havana where the subjects were not as important as the reds and greens.
 An obsolete red from Kodak sold best and a green hue, a popular accident of exposing outdoor film to indoor light.
 These colors were nostalgic, not only involving the passage of time but also a distance in time, a lapse between countries that made the colors quaint like old American cars that still move around Havana.

 There was typhoid and a civil war so I was taken from Sri Lanka and offered a job teaching French and English at a high school in Cuba.
 2005-2006The Havana Paintings started by sitting in a chair and drawing a cabbage.
 At one time Cuba had two currencies, one for locals, the other for tourists and the currencies didn't cross.
 I was part of the local system, we had rations for beans, rice, oil, necessities but not ice cubes, popsicles, pizza, vegetables and so on, and so there was, at that time, a thriving black market.
-The man who happened to own this cabbage I'd been drawing wanted to use it as a sign and I soon discovered it was possible to trade a drawing of lettuce for actual lettuce or a drawing of ice cubes for real ice cubes.
+The man who happened to own this cabbage wanted to use my drawing as a sign and I soon discovered it was possible to trade a drawing of lettuce for actual lettuce or a drawing of ice cubes for real ice cubes.
 Then one day a black vendor sold one of my pictures to a tourist.

 The vendor had crossed currencies.
 He sold my drawing as if it were his.
 He owned it after all and we eventually learned the drawings were almost arbitrary, as long as the person selling them looked Cuban.
-After a while I had a lot of paintings and I decided to put together a portfolio for the Nova Scotia College of Art and Design.
+After a while I had a lot of drawings and some paintings and I decided to put together a portfolio for the Nova Scotia College of Art and Design.
 To my surprise the application required a drawing of a cabbage.
 I already had three cabbage drawings.
 Two had been sold to tourists so I sent the last cabbage with a few other drawings and received a scholarship to study painting in Halifax.
 2008-2011 At the art college Garry Neill Kennedy liked my stories from Havana and he encouraged me to apply for government funding.
 After graduating, I was given a grant and by combining that with the vegetable stand, a few exhibitions and some talks at the university I was able to keep painting.

 In 2003 I was told I wouldn't graduate.
 My grades were good but my attendance was not and I remember walking down the hallway to the guidance councillor's office.
 It was empty.
 On her desk I found a pamphlet with a picture of a young woman drinking from a coconut.
 While waiting I decided that if I was valedictorian they would let me graduate and a few months later that's what happened.
 Cleaning my room one day I came across the pamphlet again and called a number at the bottom of the first page.
 They offered me work in Sri Lanka.
 I found Sri Lanka on the map and that's where I went.
 At the age of eighteen I'd never really left Nova Scotia.
 It was very exciting, I was seeing the world.
 Then one day after Christmas there was a tsunami and, looking around, I thought the world was ending.
 This thought lasted a few days.
 Eventually I noticed that it was difficult to distinguish between my world and the world.
 That was the beginning of my interest in appearances.